-SECTION 1.
+1 MANUFACTURED HOUSING ACT 2 SECTION 1.
 SHORT TITLE.
-This [act] may be cited as the Manufactured Housing 4 Act.
+This [act] may be cited as the Manufactured Housing 3 Act.
+4 SECTION 2.

-SECTION 2.
 DEFINITIONS.
-In this [act]:

-- (1) "Buyer in ordinary course of business" means a person that buys a manufactured home in good faith, without knowledge that the sale violates the rights of another person in the manufactured home, and in the ordinary course from a person in the business of selling manufactured homes.
-A person buys a manufactured home in the ordinary course if the sale to the person comports with the usual or customary practices in manufactured home retail sales or with the seller's own usual or customary practices.
-A buyer in ordinary course of business may buy for cash, by exchange of other property, or on secured or unsecured credit, and may acquire a manufactured home under a preexisting contract for sale.
-Only a buyer that takes possession of the manufactured home or has a right to recover the manufactured home from the seller under [state's version of Uniform Commercial Code Article 2] may be a buyer in ordinary course of business.
-"Buyer in ordinary course of business" does not include a person that acquires goods in a transfer in bulk or as security for or in total or partial satisfaction of a money debt. - (2) "Electronic" means relating to technology having electrical, digital, magnetic, wireless, optical, electromagnetic, or similar capabilities. - (3) "Installed" means that the wheels and axles to a manufactured home have been removed and the home has electricity supplied by a utility or by any other means.
+In this [act]: 5 (1) "Buyer in ordinary course of business" means a person that buys a manufactured 6 home in good faith, without knowledge that the sale violates the rights of another person in the 7 manufactured home, and in the ordinary course from a person in the business of selling 8 manufactured homes.
+A person buys a manufactured home in the ordinary course if the sale to 9 the person comports with the usual or customary practices in manufactured home retail sales or 10 with the seller's own usual or customary practices.
+A buyer in ordinary course of business may 11 buy for cash, by exchange of other property, or on secured or unsecured credit, and may acquire 12 a manufactured home under a preexisting contract for sale.
+Only a buyer that takes possession of 13 the manufactured home or has a right to recover the manufactured home from the seller under 14 [state's version of Uniform Commercial Code Article 2] may be a buyer in ordinary course of 15 business.
+"Buyer in ordinary course of business" does not include a person that acquires goods 16 in a transfer in bulk or as security for or in total or partial satisfaction of a money debt.
+17 (1)(2) "Electronic" means relating to technology having electrical, digital, magnetic, 18 wireless, optical, electromagnetic, or similar capabilities.
+19 (2)"Home" means a manufactured home, as defined in Section 2(5) of this [act].
+20 (3)(3) "Installed" means that the wheels and axles to a manufactured home have been 21 removed and the home has electricity supplied by a utility or by any other means or has been 22 occupied as a residence at one location for at least thirty days, whichever occurs first.
 A home will continue to be "installed" within the meaning of this section though the electric supply subsequently is stopped.